-It is a powerful tool providing website developers with info about users behavior on the site along with optimization recommendations.
+It’s a powerful tool providing website developers with all the important info on users’ behavior, along with optimization recommendations.
 This data can be utilized in order to improve the user experience and increase the conversion rates.

 500px is one of the world’s leading social network for photographers to connect, share their best works and receive a precious feedback from the community.
 It also allows profiting from shared content with licensing through the network of 500px distribution partners.
-Website stands out from the crowd with its great user experience and beautiful design.
+The website stands out from the crowd thanks to its great user experience and beautiful design.

 500px is used by over 13 million photographers worldwide who uploaded over 100 million photos so far.

-Fullstack of 500px is based on Rails and it’s supported by Node.js.
+The platform was built on Rails and is supported by Node.js.

 AngelList is a U.S. website for startups, angel investors, and job-seekers looking to work at startups.
-It helps startups find funding, the best employees from all over the world and even co-founders.
-There are over 50,000 active investors on the platform who provides over 200 million $ monthly in investments for the startups.
+It helps entrepreneurs find funding, co-founders and the best employees from all over the world.
+There are over 50,000 active investors on the platform who spend over $200 million monthly for startup investments.

 AngelList is fully based on Ruby on Rails with additional support of jQuery libraries.

 Heroku is a cloud application platform that helps developers build, deliver, monitor and scale web and mobile applications during the whole process of app development.
 It is perceived by the developers’ community as one of the easiest and most user-friendly app hosting platforms.
-Over 7 million apps were created so far with the support of Heroku.
-The systems answer over 23 billion requests per day.
+Over 7 million apps have been created so far with the support of Heroku.
+The system answers over 23 billion requests per day.

 Heroku pioneered Ruby on Rails on the PaaS (Platform as a Service) market and continues to support the Ruby community.